thecodeofdaniel/thecodeofdaniel.github.io/content/posts/editing-scroll-speed-in-linux/xorg/index.md

 # e.g. xinput set-prop 12 318 45
 ```

-- When listing the properites of the touchpad, you'll see the default
+- When listing the properties of the touchpad, you'll see the default
   `ScrollPixelDistance`.
 This will give you a base to work on.

 ## Make a permanent change